 When light from a fluorophore passes through the optics of a microscope, diffraction causes the light to spread.
 The signal captured from light originating from a single point (e.g. a single nanometer-scale fluorophore) will take on a characteristic shape known as a Point Spread Function (PSF).
 Figure 2 illustrates a model of the intensity profile of a point source imaged through a microscope in XZ, XY and YZ cross sections.

-Every photon that is detected by a scientific camera has been spread in this characteristic way – mathematically, this is represented by the convolution of the ‘true’ image made up of the physical location of each emittor and the PSF.
+Every photon that is detected by a scientific camera has been spread in this characteristic way – mathematically, this is represented by the convolution of the ‘true’ image made up of the physical location of each point source and the PSF.

 The spread of the PSF is given by the resolution of the optical system (which is typically at minimum around 200 nm in XY), this blurring represents the main barrier to resolving fine details in biological samples.